California governor stops parole for Charles Manson follower

 “There’s no one even a close second,” Beckman said.

-On Thursday, California officials denied parole for convicted killer and Manson follower Patricia Krenwickel.
+On Thursday, California officials denied parole for convicted killer and Manson follower Patricia Krenwinkel.